OpenGems/polite_text/README.md

 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the Contributor Covenant code of conduct.

 ### Todo 💪
-- [ ] Allow users to add their own swear words list
+- [ ] Allow users to add their own swear words list.
-- [ ] Allow users to remove swear words from the default list
+- [ ] Allow users to remove swear words from the default list.
-- [ ] Manage locales with I18N
+- [ ] Manage locales with I18N.
-- [ ] Add swear words from multiple languages
+- [ ] Add swear words from multiple languages.
+- [ ] Improve swear words list and keeping it short.

 ## License